kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 In [Kestra](https://github.com/kestra-io/kestra), we have a scheduler that will look up all flows to schedule (timed-based) execution or use a long-pooling mechanism (detect the file on file systems like S3 or SFTP).
 Since we don't want to have a single point of failure in this service, we need to split the entire flow between all instances of schedulers.

 To handle that case, we rely on Kafka's consumer groups, which will handle the whole complexity of a distributed system for us.
 The logic is:
-- Create a [Kafka stream](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/KafkaFlowListeners.java) that will read in a `KTable` and transmit all the result to a `Consumer`
+- Create a [Kafka stream](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/KafkaFlowListeners.java) that will read in a `KTable` and transmit all the results to a `Consumer.`
-- Listen to state change, meaning mostly `REBALANCED` Streams, and empty all the flows for the `Consumer`
+- Listen to state change, meaning mostly `REBALANCED` Streams, and empty all the flows for the `Consumer.`
 - On the `READY` state, read all the `KTable` again.

 With these, all flows will be dispatched to all listeners.
 This means that if you have 1,000 flows, every consumer will have ~ 500 flows (depending on the repartition of keys).
 Kafka will handle all the heavy parts of the distributed systems:
 - Heartbeat to detect failure for a consumer.
 - Notifications relating to rebalancing.
-- Ensure exactly onc pattern for a topic, ensuring that only one consumer will handle the data.
+- Ensure exactly one pattern for a topic, ensuring that only one consumer will handle the data.

 This way, you will have a fully distributed system, thanks to Kafka, without the pain of going through a Jespen analysis.